getify/You-Dont-Know-JS/get-started/ch2.md

 ### Classes

-The terms "object oriented", "class oriented" and "classes" are all very loaded full of detail and nuance; they're not universal in definition.
+The terms "object-oriented," "class-oriented," and "classes" are all very loaded full of detail and nuance; they're not universal in definition.

-We will use a common and somewhat traditional definition here, the one most likely familiar to those with backgrounds in "object oriented" languages like C++ and Java.
+We will use a common and somewhat traditional definition here, the one most likely familiar to those with backgrounds in "object-oriented" languages like C++ and Java.

 A class in a program is a definition of a "type" of custom data structure that includes both data and behaviors that operate on that data.
 Classes define how such a data structure works, but classes are not themselves concrete values.
 To get a concrete value that you can use in the program, a class must be *instantiated* (with the `new` keyword) one or more times.